Blaizzy/mlx-embeddings/docs/Brew-Livecheck.md

 # `brew livecheck`

-The `brew livecheck` command finds the newest version of a formula or cask's software software by checking upstream.
+The `brew livecheck` command finds the newest version of a formula or cask's software by checking upstream.
 Livecheck has [strategies](https://rubydoc.brew.sh/Homebrew/Livecheck/Strategy.html) to identify versions from various sources, such as Git repositories, websites, etc.

 ## Behavior